multiversx/mx-docs/docs/developers/sc-calls.md

 ## Async calls

 Async calls are used when `cross-shard communication` is required, allowing transactions to execute across multiple shards.
+These type of calls support both intra-shard and cross-shard execution and can be used alongisde `callblacks` to capture the result of a transaction and trigger custom actions.

 ### Async call (V1)

 The most common type of async call.
 This type of call can be executed with `.async_call_and_exit()`.
-As of framework version `0.50.2`, this replaces the deprecated `.async_call()` method.

 :::important
 Async call uses the `async V1` mechanism.